KelvinMsft/NoTruth/README.md

 to extend its code for supporting broader platforms and implementing your own analysis tools.

-DdiMon provides a similar sample use of EPT as what MoRE does with a greater range of platform support such as x64 and/or Windows 10.
-DdiMon, also, can be seen as example extension of HyperPlatform for memory virtualization.
+NoTruth provides a similar sample use of EPT as what MoRE does with a greater range of platform support such as x64 and/or Windows 10.
+NoTruth, also, can be seen as example extension of HyperPlatform for memory virtualization.

 - [1] SecVisor: A Tiny Hypervisor to Provide Lifetime Kernel Code Integrity for